 We work with IRAP (International Refugee Assistance Project) to connect with and assist refugees still living in refugee camps and other precarious situations.
 IRAP uses the reports we translate to determine refugees’ eligibility for various resettlement pathways.
 So far, IRAP has identified at least 12 cases of exceptional medical vulnerability, four of which IRAP is currently providing with legal representation in the resettlement process.
 However, it too early to tell whether UNHCR, the UN Refugee Agency, or a government, has acted on any of these cases.

-So far two families we supported have been granted asylum in the United States.
+So far three families we supported have been granted asylum in the United States.
 The asylum process is a long, arduous process that can take up to a year or more.
-As the Refugee Translation Project has been around for just over a year now, we hope to hear more wonderful news like this.
+As the Refugee Translation Project has been around for just two years now, we hope to hear more wonderful news like this.